Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing

-Since De-Folding is an in-image task, the model leans to represent the images with region-specific features for reconstruction.
-Such pretext task pays more attention to the local patterns, but neglects the differences between the samples.
-As a result, varying samples can be embedded into the similar representations.
-However, PAD is a binary classification task, in which the ideal embedding space is compact but distinguishable for different samples.
-Therefore, in this paper, another pretext task, denoted as De-Mixing is proposed to further enhance the discrimination among the different samples.
-The model is not only required to reconstruct folded images but also disentangle mixed image from different samples.
+Since De-Folding performs in a local view, the model leans to represent the images with region-specific features for reconstruction.
+Such a pretext task pays more attention to the local patterns but neglects the relationship between the samples.
+As a result, varying samples can be embedded into similar representations.
+However, PAD is a binary classification task in which the ideal embedding space is compact but distinguishable for different samples.
+Therefore, in this paper, another pretext task, denoted as De-Mixing, is proposed to further enhance the discrimination among the different samples.
+Inspired by the work \cite{liu2022robust,liu2021manifold}, the model is not only required to reconstruct folded images but also to disentangle mixed images from different samples.
 In De-Mixing task, two samples $x_i$ and $x_j$ are mixed into $M_{ij}$ by

 where $\mathbb{U}(0,1)$ is the uniform distribution from 0. to 1.,and $\epsilon$ is a scalar sampled from $\mathbb{U}(0,1)$ for mixing.
 Given $M_{ij}$ as input, the feature extractor $D(\cdot)$ is required to disentangle $M_{ij}$ into $x_i$ and $x_j$.
-However, such a requirement draws the task as an ill-posed problem, which is hard to train end-to-end.
+However, such a requirement makes the task an ill-posed problem, which is hard to train end-to-end.
 Considering the groundtruth of De-Mixing, both $\{ x_i,x_j\}$ and $\{x_j,x_i\}$ are the correct results.
-But for $D(\cdot)$, the order changing in the groundtruth is regarded as different labels.
-To overcome the problem, De-Mixing task is trained in an implicit way using topological consistency $\mathcal{L}_t$,
+But for $D(\cdot)$, the order changing in the ground truth is regarded as different labels.
+To overcome the problem, the De-Mixing task is trained in an implicit way using Interpolation-based Consistency $\mathcal{L}_t$,